-Sanford DeVoe is an associate professor of management and organizations.
+Sanford DeVoe is professor and area chair of Management and Organizations.
 He is currently teaching organizational behavior to full-time MBA students and leadership development to Executive MBA students.

 DeVoe’s research focuses on the psychological consequences of placing a monetary value on time.
 Using both a mix of survey and experimental methods, he observes how people look at the tradeoffs between time and money and how each is valued.
 The key implication of his research is how organizations can be changed to enhance the well-being of individuals, organizations and society.